gopro/OpenGoPro/docs/tutorials/_python-tutorials/tutorial_1_connect_ble.md

 1. Enter the python tutorials directory at `$INSTALL/demos/python/tutorial/` where $INSTALL is the top level of the Open GoPro repo where it exists on your local machine
-2. Use pip to install the requirements file:
+2. Use pip to install the package (in editable mode in case you want to test out some changes):

 ```
-pip install -r requirements.txt
+pip install -e .
 ```

 {% note %}